MSitiSoftware/Droped-helper/README.md

 # Droped-helper

-Droped helper is a Shell program that has some features (commands) that can help you with specific tasks on your Windows PC.
+Droped helper is a Shell program that has some features (commands) that can help you with specific tasks on your Windows Computer.